 Mary HutchinsAmerican, b.
 1945

 Lyrical and expressive, Mary Hutchins’ oil paintings and drawings are reflective of her interest in music and movement, sound and light and the shifted, fractured way gestures can move across a canvas.
-Other influences include works by other artists (Richard Serra’s in Kitty’s Garden) and oriental and asian characters, so much so that some of the works appear to be written in some mysterious and ancient language.
+Other influences include works by artists such as Richard Serra in Kitty’s Garden, as well as Asian characters.
 If the viewer allows the time to look at the paintings and absorb them fully, they return a spectacular gift.